gtfierro/hodsite/content/query/index.md

 <a name="querymultiple"></a>
 ## Querying Multiple Buildings

 As of version 0.5.1, Hod supports loading and querying multiple graphs in parallel.
-The most helpful use for this is loading multiple buildings into a single HodDB database and querying across them.
+The most helpful use for this is loading multiple buildings into a single HodDB database and querying across them..

 Load in buildings and name them using the `Buildings` key of the `hodconfig.yaml` file ([documentation link](/configuration)).